Migrant Children Allegedly Fed Burritos Instead Of Age-Appropriate Food, Elijah Cummings Claims

 According to Cummings’ letter Thursday, though, DHS barred access to the facilities as some members of congress were en route to planned trips to the facilities.

-As The Inquistir previously reported, the Trump administration is also planning to enact changes that would reverse policy that allows migrants with diseases like Cancer and HIV to avoid deportation proceedings.
-According to the previous article from The Inquistir, migrants have said that deportation of ill people could results in their death due to inadequate medical care in their home countries.
+As The Inquisitr previously reported, the Trump administration is also planning to enact changes that would reverse the policy that allows migrants with diseases like cancer and HIV to avoid deportation proceedings.
+According to the aforementioned report, migrants have said that deportation of ill people could result in their death due to inadequate medical care in their home countries.

 In another Trump immigration policy move, the administration said it planned to “indefinitely” hold migrant children without vaccinating them.
-Per a previous report from The Inquistir, the move was highly criticized and was even called “ethnic cleansing.”
+Per a previous report from The Inquisitr, the move was highly criticized and was even called “ethnic cleansing.”

 Without notice, the Trump administration has eliminated a program that had allowed immigrants to avoid deportation while undergoing lifesaving medical treatment https://t.co/pTAcLmUdAF